luke-h1/fe-talk-2024/slides.md

 </SlidevVideo>

 <!--
-You can see we've got a little widget that allows to turn the feature flag on super easily.
+You can see we've got a widget that allows to turn the feature flag on and off super easily.
 -->

 ---